kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 ## Part 6: Mini-Case: Fitbit Analysis

-Now that we have our environment set up, let's solve a real business case using Python!
+Now that we have our environment set up, let's solve the Fitbit case, which you've already seen before in Basic Modeling, but this time with Python.
+For simplicity, we have already made a solution script.
+Your goal now is to understand as much of the logic as possible, and be able to execute the code and understand the outputs.

 ### Step 1: Understand the Logic
 1. In the **Explorer** on the left, find and click on the file named `fitbit_solver.py`.
 2. Read through the code.
 You don't need to understand every single character, but look at the comments (lines starting with `#`) and the function names.
 3.  **Compare with Excel**:
-    *   Think back to Week 1 when you solved this in Excel.
+    *   Think back to Basic Modeling when you solved this in Excel.
     *   **Logic**: Notice how the `calculate_production_cost` function handles the tiered pricing.
-In Excel, this likely required a complex nested `IF` formula or a VLOOKUP table.
-Here, it's a series of logical `if` statements.
+We used an IF logic in the Excel solution.
+Here, again, it's a series of logical `if` statements.
     *   **Optimization**: Notice the `for` loops in Part 2 and Part 3.
 In Excel, you used Data Tables to test different prices.
 Here, Python "loops" through every possible price to find the best one automatically.

 ### Step 2: Install Requirements
 This script uses powerful tools like `pandas` (for data) and `matplotlib` (for graphs) that don't come with standard Python.
 We need to install them into our virtual environment.

 1. Make sure your terminal still shows `(venv)` at the start.
-2. Type the following command and press **Enter**:
+2. Navigate to the Part A folder (if not already there):
     ```bash
+    cd AI_With_Python_PartA
+    ```
+3. Type the following command and press **Enter**:
+    ```bash
     pip install -r requirements.txt
     ```
-    *Explanation: This tells Python's package installer (`pip`) to read the `requirements.txt` file and install all the tools listed there.*
+    *Explanation: This tells Python's package installer (`pip`) to read the `requirements.txt` file in the Part A folder and install all the tools listed there.
+Alternatively, you can install from the root `requirements.txt` which includes all dependencies for both parts: `pip install -r ../requirements.txt`*

 ### Step 3: Run the Analysis
 Now, let's run the solver!